SWEOU/k8s-offerings/aks_install/aks_install.md

 Create a resource group in a region that supports AKS

         az login

         az group create --name myResourceGroup --location eastus

-        Note: AKS is supported in the follwing regions at the time of this documentation.
+        Note: AKS is supported in the follwing regions at this time.
+5/3/18

         Azure Container Service (AKS) is available for preview in the following regions: